tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/create_bodies/default_env_models.rst

 For the Earth, a high-accuracy rotation model is available, which is *not* loaded by default, but can be added to the default settings using the :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.gcrs_to_itrs` function.

 .. note::
    In some cases, the extraction of the rotational state of bodies from Spice kernels can be a computational bottleneck.
-Tudat has an :ref:`alternative set of default options <valid_time_range>`, which make this process signicantly faster, at the expense of higher RAM usage, and an environment that is only valid over a very limited time interval.
+Tudat has an :ref:`alternative set of default options <default_bodies_limited_time_range>`, which make this process signicantly faster, at the expense of higher RAM usage, and an environment that is only valid over a very limited time interval.
 Shape model
 --------------